Ground squirrel: Size

 Ground squirrels can measure anywhere from about 7.2 in in height up to nearly 30 in.
 They can weigh between 0.09 lbs and 24 lbs.

 Habitat

 Open areas including rocky outcrops, fields, pastures, and sparsely wooded hillsides comprise their habitat.
 Ground squirrels also live in grassy areas such as pastures, golf courses, cemeteries, and parks.

+Defense mechanisms

+Ground squirrels have developed several defense mechanisms to protect themselves from predators.
+When threatened, they emit high-pitched warning calls to alert others in their colony.
+This alarm call serves as an early warning system, allowing nearby squirrels to seek cover.
+The squirrels spend about one-third of their time standing to watch and when a predator is in sight, they stop and watch 60% of the time.
+Ground squirrels are also known for their burrowing behavior.
+They have intricate tunnel systems with multiple entrances, which provide escape routes from predators.
+When a threat approaches, they quickly retreat underground, where they are safe from most predators.
+Their burrows are designed with multiple chambers and ranges between 5 and 30 ft, making it challenging for predators to reach them.
+This combination of vocal warnings and burrow construction makes ground squirrels highly adapted to evade danger and survive in the wild.

 Diet

 Ground squirrels are omnivorous, and not only eat a diet rich in fungi, nuts, fruits, and seeds, but also occasionally eat insects, eggs, and other small animals.
-They are known to eat rats and mice several times their size.